What is color theory?

 Color Theory Definition

-In this post we will examine the different rules of color theory and break down some different color combinations and definitions.
+In this post we will examine the different rules of color theory and break down some different color combinations and definitions, as well as the color mixing basics.
 There is also a section on specific color meaning and the power that color has on branding.

 What is a color wheel?